YijiaoCao/CharBert/README.md

-# CharBert - Custom Character-level BERT Implementation From Scratch (2 pretraining tasks and 5 downstream tasks) in PyTorch
+# CharBert - Custom Character-level BERT Implementation From Scratch (2 pretraining tasks and 5 downstream tasks) by PyTorch

 This repository contains a **from-scratch BERT implementation** in PyTorch, supporting multiple NLP tasks and **parameter-efficient fine-tuning with LoRA**.
 It is designed for experimentation, research, and learning purposes.